 The castle is easily accessed by subway (Tanimachi 4-chrome Station on the Tanimachi Line) or JR train (Sakajokoen Station on the JR Loop Line).
 From Osaka’s central station, it’s about 10 minutes and Y160.

 Entry costs Y600 for the castle tower and Y200 for the Nishinomaru Garden.
 Large portions of the castle park, gardens and excellent views of the dramatic castle can be accessed at no cost.
 The castle is open daily from 9 am until 5 pm and the only days it closes are during the new year period from the 28th December until the 1st January.

-The park and castle museum are fully wheelchair accessible with ramps and internally within the tower a lift is available to all levels.
+The park and castle museum is fully wheelchair accessible with ramps and internally within the tower, a lift is available to all levels.
 As lift facilities were limited we were pleased to see it being discretely managed to give priority to older visitors and those with limited mobility.
-There are western style toilet facilities available onsite.
+There are western-style toilet facilities available onsite.

-If you are using the Osaka Amazing Pass (formally the Osaka Unlimited Pass) entry to the castle museum and the Nishinomaru Garden are included, transport via subway, local train and buses is also covered.
+If you are using the Osaka Amazing Pass (formally the Osaka Unlimited Pass) entry to the castle museum and the Nishinomaru Garden are included, transport via subway, local train and buses are also covered.
 If you’re in the area and using the pass you might consider visiting the Osaka Museum of History which is also included.
-It’s located directly between the subway station and the castle park and it’s dramatic design make it hard to miss.
-Inside the museum the recreated Edo period street is definitely worth a look.
+It’s located directly between the subway station and the castle park and its dramatic design make it hard to miss.
+Inside the museum, the recreated Edo period street is definitely worth a look.